breandan/kotlingrad/latex/ptml/README.md

 # Program Transformations for Machine Learning

-Kotlin𝛁 has been [accepted](https://program-transformations.github.io/#poster-session) to PTML '19!
+Kotlin∇ has been [accepted](https://program-transformations.github.io/#poster-session) to PTML '19!

 ## Peer Reviews